cntalucard/sqltool/README.md

 Simple SQL Tool written in C++ with QT 6.9.

 It's not complete and not error free...
 If you lose or destroy data it is not my fault!
+Work's with Oracle and SQLlite.

-You need an installed oracle client or an instant client (oci.dll).
-Copy instant client to folder oci64
+For Oracle you need an installed oracle client or an instant client (oci.dll).
+Copy instant client to folder oci64 For SQLlite works out of the box.

 For screenshots look in the doc folder